kim-vichaphol/wysiwyg-image-migration/README.md

 2. Start the process

 Note: Make sure that you have JSON file in the root directory, please check the index.js file for the required file name.
+You can also see the `example.json` as an sample template.

 ```bash
 yarn start